 Jamie Farnam is a Jersey girl transplanted to Brooklyn over ten years ago.
 She currently resides in Park Slope and loves how eclectic the borough’s neighborhoods are.
 She is a non-profit professional dedicated to LGBTQIA+ causes, and is so excited to have been able to merge these two passions by working with Brooklyn Pride for over five years.

 She is incredibly energized by the growth of this organization over the last five years, and plans to continue the efforts to increase events across the borough, to increase visibility, reach and connect more individuals to the organizations doing amazing work and fighting for equality for our community.

-Tyler Evertsen, Secretary
+Tyler Evertsen, Communications Director

 Mohammad Hamad has been a board member of Brooklyn Pride, Inc. since 2015 and served as Secretary for one year.
 He moved to New York City from Boston to pursue graduate studies in Sociology at The New School.
 Currently, he lectures at numerous colleges within the CUNY system and serves as an administrator at Parsons, The New School for Design.
 When he is not in the classroom, he contributes his time to numerous human rights initiatives, including developing workshops on microaggressions in the workplace and serves as an organizer in the global movement for justice and equality in Palestine.
 In the future, he hopes to scale up his social justice efforts through public policy and by serving in the United Nations through some capacity.